 - Prizren – beautiful Ottoman influenced old town packed with historical sites, churches, mosques and a fortress that provides excellent views of the city.

-Language: Montenegrin (Latin and Cyrillic alphabets both used, though Latin is more common)
+Language: Montenegrin (A dialect of the Serbo-Croatian language.
+Latin and Cyrillic alphabets both used, though Latin is more common)

 Religion: Predominately Eastern Orthodox with Roman Catholic and Islamic minorities